 Dataset.
-The proposed technique uses the Microsoft COCO 2017 dataset [27] throughout the experiments.
+The proposed technique uses the Microsoft COCO 2017 dataset [25] throughout the training and inference process.
 This dataset comprises around 200K pictures and 250K human samples, each with 17 keypoint labels.
-The study's data collection includes three folders: train set, validation set, and testdev set, each having training, validation, and testing photos.
-Furthermore, the validation and training annotations are open to the public and are accompanied by the original.
+The study's data collection includes three folders: train set for training, validation set and test-dev set for testing.
+Furthermore, the annotations files for train and validate are open to the public and are accompanied by the individualist.

 Evaluation metrics.
-This paper utilized Object Keypoint Similarity (OKS) for COCO [27] with $OKS = \frac{\sum_i exp(-d_i^2/2s^2k_i^2)\delta(v_i>0)}{\sum_i \delta(v_i>0)}$ In this case, $d_i$ is the Euclidean distance between the predicted keypoint and the groundtruth, $v_i$ is the target's visibility flag, s is the object scale, and $k_i$ is a keypoint for each joint.
-The standard average accuracy and recall score are then computed.
-In table I, AP and AR are the averages from OKS=0.5 to OKS=0.95, with $AP^{M}$ representing medium objects and $AP^{L}$ representing large objects.
+This paper utilized Object Keypoint Similarity (OKS) for COCO [25] with $OKS = \sum_i exp(-d_i^2/2s^2k_i^2)\delta(v_i>0) \over \sum_i \delta(v_i>0)$ In this case, d_i is the Euclidean distance between the predicted keypoint and the groundtruth, v_i is the target's visibility flag, s is the object scale, and k_i is a joint for seventeen join in COCO 2017 dataset.
+The standard average accuracy and recall value are then computed.
+AP and AR are the averages from OKS=0.5 to OKS=0.95, with AP^M representing medium objects and AP^L representing large objects in Table I.

-Implementation details The suggested technique employed data increase in model training, such as flip, rotation at 40 degrees by design, and scale, which put the factor at 0.3.
-For training images, set the batch size to 4 and utilize the shuffle function.
-The total number of epochs in our experiment is 210, with the baseline learning-rate set at 0.001 and multiplied by 0.1 (learning rate factor) at the 170-th and 200-th epoch.
-The momentum is 0.9, and the Adam optimizer [28] was employed.
+Implementation details The suggested technique employed data increase in model training, such as flip, 40 degrees by outline for rotaion, and scale, which put 0.3 for the factor.
+For training images, the batch size was stick to 4 and utilize the shuffle function.
+The total number of epochs in our experiment is 210, with the baseline learning-rate set at 0.001 and multiplied by 0.1 (learning decade factor) at the 170-th and 200-th epoch.
+The Adam optimizer [26] and the momentum is 0.9 was employed.

-All experiments are carried out using the Pytorch framework and tested on two datasets.
+All proposed research are carried out using the Pytorch framework and tested on two datasets.
 The picture input resolution was reduced to 256x192.
 The model was trained using CUDA 10.2 and CuDNN 7.3 on a single NVIDIA GTX 1080Ti GPU.